CypherGuy/TTI/README.md

-# TTI
+# ITT

-A simple program that takes in an image from another file, converts it into text and then optionally summarizes the text to you in bullet point form.
+A simple program that takes in an image, converts it into text and then optionally summarizes the text to you in bullet point form.

 When forking a copy, please create two files: "image.png" to store the image, and "text.txt" for the text to be stored in your directory at the same level as "ImagetoText.py".